Marad: Old Babylonian period

 After control by Isin for a time Marad had a brief period of independence before it was captured by Babylon.
 Some illicitly excavated tablets from this period appeared on the antiquities market, primarily a family archive of an economic nature.
 Known kings from that independent period are Halun-pi-umu, Sumu-ditana, Sumu-atar, Sumu-numhim, and Yamsi-el.
 In Old Babylonian times Marad is often mentioned together with Kazallu.
 It is believed that they were part of the same kingdom.

 A notable known ruler of Marad, roughly from the same time as Babylonian ruler Sumu-la-El was Alumbiumu.
 Two year names are known, "Year Alumbiumu became king" and "Year Alumbiumu seized Dilbat".
 Also the 4th year name of Sumu-la-el and a matching year name of an unknown ruler of Kisurra reads "Year Alumbiumu was smitten by weapons".
 A royal daughter of Alumbiumu was made nadītu at Sippar, during the reign of Sumu-la-el.

+Texts mentioning another ruler of Marad, Ašdumlû (written aš-du-um-lu-ú or áš-du-um-lu-ú), were found during the 2005-2007 excavations.
+Two year names were found, his accession year "Year: Ašdumlû became king" and "Year: the ditch of the Abgal canal was made" (alternate "Year: he dug the ditch of the Abgal canal").
+This is assumed to be the Me-enlila canal which was a branch off the main Abgal canal from Kish.
+It has been suggested that one of the unattested year names Babylon ruler Sumu-la-El (c.
+1881-1845 BC) reading "Year: Ašdum-marim was defeated by weapons." should actually be read "Year: Ašdumlû was defeated by weapons".